-- 1. Clinical settings: Students in clinical settings are not to participate in clinical care of patients known to have COVID-19, without proper PPE.
-Major hospitals and health systems may have additional guidelines for students to follow.
-Students will be made aware of these policies before starting their clinical site.
-Some will require additional paperwork, mandatory self-assessments for signs of COVID-19.
-MCLA will work with these policies and requires students in clinical settings to also adhere to the following: - Inform MCLA immediately: rebecca.reylea@mcla.edu or julie.walsh@mcla.edu - Students will follow proper PPE training and policies for their clinical site. - Students may need to be fit tested for N95 masks if requested by the clinical site.
+1. Clinical settings: Students in clinical settings are not to participate in clinical care of patients known to have COVID-19, without proper PPE.
+Major hospitals and health systems may have additional

+• Students may need to be fit tested for N95 masks if requested by the clinical site.
 This is the student's expense.
 Students will need to obtain specific N95 masks when required by the clinical site.